 The U.S. Public Interest Research Group Education Fund is U.S. PIRG’s 501(c)(3) research arm.
 According to the group, it “offers an independent voice that works on behalf of the public interest.”

-Currently, under the federation of the U.S. PIRG, there are forty-seven state PIRG groups that employ 400 organizers, policy analysts, scientists, and attorneys and the organization has its national office in Washington, D.C.
+Under the federation of the U.S. PIRG, there are forty-seven state PIRG groups that employ 400 organizers, policy analysts, scientists, and attorneys.
+The organization has its national office in Denver, Colorado.

 Campus Student PIRGs